henrique-coder/turbodl/README.md

 - Retries failed requests.
 - Automatically detects the file type, name, extension, and size.
 - Automatically handles redirects.
+- Automatically validates the hash of the downloaded file.
 - Shows a fancy and precise progress bar.

 <br>